-6.8 If two or more Athletes of a team, participating with four Athletes in the first or second round, are eliminated or retire, the whole team is eliminated.
+4.7 If two or more Athletes of a team, participating with four athletes in the first or second round, are eliminated or retire, the whole team is eliminated.
+If one or more Athletes of a team participating with three Athletes in the first or second round are eliminated or retire, the whole team is eliminated.